viralemergence/tatat/rousettus_tutorial/README.md

 ### TATAT Coding Genes: Thinning
 After the assembly stage has completed, the thinning stage can be run with [thinning.sh](tatat_main/thinning.sh).
 <br><br>
-The first step generates a sqlite table for the *de novo* assemblies called "transcripts" and a table for candidate cds called "cds":
+The first step generates a sqlite table for the *de novo* assemblies called "transcripts" and a table for candidate CDS called "cds":
 ```
 singularity exec \
     --pwd /src \